sirus-be/westtoer-win-ldes2jsonapi/README.md

       :resource-base (s-url "http://my-application.com/accounts/")
       :on-path "accounts")

-#### Introduction config/repositories.lisp
+#### Introduction config/resources/repositories.lisp

 The previous example used the foaf prefix in order to denote classes and properties.
-The `/configuration/repositories.lisp` allows you to specify your own prefixes to use in your definitions.
+The `repositories.lisp` allows you to specify your own prefixes to use in your definitions.
 A good source for commonly used abbreviations is [prefix.cc](https://prefix.cc).

     (add-prefix "foaf" "http://xmlns.com/foaf/0.1/")